 The Nadukuppam Forest and School

-On our day to Nadukuppam Forest, 30 km north of Auroville, we drove through villages with huts and temples, and through the wetlands, now mainly dry as it hadn’t rained for a long time.
+Joss took us out for a day to Nadukappam Forest, 30 km north of Auroville.
+We drove through villages with huts and temples, and through the wetlands, now mainly dry as it hadn’t rained for a long time.

 We arrived at Nadukuppam secondary school, where we were greeted by smiling boys and girls in cream and maroon uniforms.
 Joss pointed out the only 2 trees that stood at either end of the school grounds before planting begun.
 Now over 2000 indigenous trees provide shade within the school grounds.
 The girls and their teachers showed us around the educational centre, a 2-storey building with posters, artwork and rows of labeled jars with seeds.